Kertha Gosa Hall of Justice in Bali

 The Kertha Gosa complex dates back to 1686 when it was commissioned by Dewa Agung Jambe, then ruler of the Klungkung kingdom.
 Kertha Gosa has undergone a series of restorations in the past (the latest was in 2014) and is one of Bali’s most important historical sites.
 Even though it is a national heritage site, Kertha Gosa is open for the public, and is a convenient stopover along Bali tour pacakage itineraries to Bali’s easthtern region.

-Taman Gili Kerta Gosa features spacious and open halls inside a walled compound.
-Unique and traditional Balinese architecture can be seen throughout the gates, walls and main structures, and the main distinctive highlight of Kerta Gosa are the painted ceilings in the halls.
+Taman Gili Kertha Gosa features spacious and open halls inside a walled compound.
+Unique and traditional Balinese architecture can be seen throughout the gates, walls and main structures, and the main distinctive highlight of Kertha Gosa are the painted ceilings in the halls.

 These paintings feature a technique often described as Kamasan style.
 Kamasan itself is a village in Klungkung that has become renowned for its typical style of paintings of wayang or traditional Balinese shadow puppetry figures.
 Kamasan paintings generally take inspiration from notable Hindu epics such as the Ramayana or the Mahabharata.
 Kamasan style can also be found in temples.

 The paintings that adorn the ceilings of the Kertha Gosa halls were made on textile, yet a series of restoration projects carried out in 1930 had the pieces repainted onto plasterboards.
 The paintings depict spiritual teachings and guidance.
 When studied in detail, each of the pieces tells a different tale, one section may be of karma and reincarnation, and others of each phase of the human life from birth to death and the path to Nirvana.